Tonino Martino

 Tonino Martino (born 13 June 1969), is an Italian former professional footballer who played as a midfielder.

 Career

 Martino began his career playing for Penne, and after brief spells at Celano and Lanciano, he arrived at Castel di Sangro, where he made 173 appearances.
-In 1998–99 season, playing for Reggina in Serie B, he scored a decisive goal for the team's first promotion to Serie A, against Torino on 13 June.
+In the 1998–99 season, playing for Reggina in Serie B, he scored a decisive goal for the team's first promotion to Serie A, against Torino on 13 June.
 He was also part of the Serie C1 win squad with Livorno, and at the end of his career, with Castel di Sangro, he was part of the Promozione title.
-Martino also worked as a coach, for Casoli in the Promozione, and for Popoli in the Seconda Categoria.
+Martino also worked as a coach for Casoli in the Promozione, and for Popoli in the Seconda Categoria.
 Currently, he works in the youth sectors at AS Reggina.